morgant/43f/README.md

 v0.1.3 - Fixed bug causing file consolidation to fail for files in an October
          month folder.
 v0.1.4 - Fixed disk usage statistics calculation bugs.
 v0.1.5 - Automatically create new year directory on 1st of year.
+v0.1.6 - Fixed bug causing daily files to be moved to month folders in current
+         year instead of previous year when crossing year boundary within past 31 days.
+Fixed bug preventing files from being consolidated in monthly folders from previous years.

 ACKNOWLEDGEMENTS
 ----------------